 On the porch I’ve placed a potted fern on an old farmhouse chair as well as another pot of flowers.

 I’ve also placed more birdhouses on my flower beds to add a little interest and variety.

-Under my Japanese Maple tree you’ll find an old rusty coal stove that once belong to Steve’s grandparents.
-I’ve filled it with shade loving plants.
+Under my Japanese Maple tree you’ll find an old rusty coal stove that once belong to Steve’s grandparents and I’ve filled it with shade loving plants.

 Up on the hillside I’ve placed shepherds hooks with hanging flower pots.